ogallagher/Round-WIN32/README.md

 given under the __Source__ header near the end of this document.

 ### Notes
-Within this directory is the downloadable client application for the game for computers running the mac operating system, but it will not run unless its server is also running at the ip address and port to which it will attempt to connect.
+Within this directory is the downloadable client application for the game for computers running a windows operating system, but it will not run unless its server is also running at the ip address and port to which it will attempt to connect.

 Currently, the server is not running regularly, so the game is not playable yet.